-Well, I think speaking to that sort of feeling of being out of place, right, or feeling like your identity is tied to a particular set or mode of behavior, and then that prevents you from behaving in certain ways or forces you to behave in certain ways.
-I'm wondering how folks that are sort of found themselves contained within these roles, how they access assistance, if they do, when they're experiencing suicidal ideation, or when they're in crisis?
+JJ Janflone 20:19 Well, I think speaking to that sort of feeling of being out of place, right, or feeling like your identity is tied to a particular set or mode of behavior, and then that prevents you from behaving in certain ways or forces you to behave in certain ways.
+I'm wondering how folks that have sort of found themselves contained within these roles, how they access assistance, if they do when they're experiencing suicidal ideation, or when they're in crisis?